In the rapidly evolving landscape of electric vehicles (EVs), one question always comes to mind: how long do EV batteries last?

 Average lifespan of EV batteries

-As with any electrical device, the capabilities of EV batteries do deteriorate over time.
+As with any electrical device, the capabilities of an electric car battery do deteriorate over time.
 However, there are ways to limit this degradation, so it shouldn’t deter your business from choosing electric vehicles.

 Advances in both EV and ICE technologies are constantly improving their durability and longevity, but EVs offer the added benefit of fewer moving parts, reducing their maintenance needs.